Who do You Try to Imitate?

 Commentary

 Paul continues his discussion on the conduct of believers.
-He says that each Christian should be an imitator of God because he is a child of God (v.
+He says every Christian should be an imitator of God because we are His children (v.
 1).
-Just as children imitate their parents, so should a believer imitate God.
-This should begin by walking in Christ-like love (v.2).
-Love is the Christians’ standard for daily conduct.
-As Christians we have the opportunity of imitating God by loving others, even to the point of death if necessary.
+Just as children imitate their parents, we should imitate God.
+This begins by walking in Christlike love (v.
+2).
+Love is the standard for all Christian behavior.
+We imitate God by loving others as Christ loved us, even to the point of giving Himself for us.

 Application